av1155/Python-Learning-Resources/readme.md

 # Python Learning Resources Web App using Streamlit

-This is a simple web application that offers a curated list of resources to learn Python.
+[Python Learning Resources](https://projectspython-projectsweb-appspython-learning-resourc-wnpi0o.streamlit.app/) is a simple web application that offers a curated list of resources to learn Python.
 The app uses the Streamlit library, a popular tool for creating web applications in Python.

 ## File Structure